dcjones/coitrees/README.md

 count intersections that pass some filter based on that metadata.
 That way no counting shortcuts could be made and every intersection would need to be inspected.
-Not all these methods support storing arbitrary data with the node, so that too would take some work.
+Not all these methods support storing arbitrary data with the interval, so that too would take some work.